goodwright/nextflow.py/README.md

 - `log` - the full text of the log file produced.

-- `process_executions` - the associated `NextflowProcess` objects.
+- `process_executions` - the associated `ProcessExecution` objects.

-A `NextflowProcess` is the record of the execution of a specific process within the overall Pipeline execution.
+A `ProcessExecution` is the record of the execution of a specific process within the overall Pipeline execution.
 The precise attributes are generated automatically at runtime based on the output of `nextflow log`, but some useful ones are: